|For over seventy-five years I've been

 power.
 But if you get a try-out and things don't work just the right

-way with you, then there's something you've got to do better.
+way with you, then there's something in your life that you've got to do better.
 You've

 got to think that's your own fault.
-You're mind didn't click well."
+For some reason your mind didn't click well."

 "Listen to the messages of these lectures, and think about